Qovery/console/pull_request_template.md

 ### NX

-- [ ] I have run the dep-graph locally and made sure the tree was clean i.e no circular depencies
+- [ ] I have run the dep-graph locally and made sure the tree was clean i.e no circular dependencies
 - [ ] I have followed the library pattern i.e `feature`, `ui`, `data`, `utils`

 ### Clean Code